ps3mediaserver/ps3mediaserver/BUILD.md

     mvn package -P linux,-osx

-## Building the Mac OSX installer tarball
+## Building the Mac OS X installer tarball

-The Mac OSX installer tarball can be built on any platform by specifying the "osx" profile explicity:
+The Mac OS X installer tarball can be built on any platform by specifying the "osx" profile explicity:

     mvn package -P osx